Luciana Berger: Education

 Berger was educated at Haberdashers' School for Girls, a private school in Elstree, Hertfordshire.
 Berger subsequently gained a degree in commerce with Spanish from the University of Birmingham in 2004.
 She was named the University of Birmingham 2012 Alumna of the Year.
 She spent a year studying at ICADE in Madrid, Spain.
-Berger then took on on a part-time basis and completed a master's degree (MSc) in government, politics and policy at Birkbeck, University of London.
+Berger then completed a master's degree (MSc) on a part-time basis in government, politics and policy at Birkbeck, University of London.

 Berger was a National Executive Committee member of the National Union of Students, Britain's main student representative organisation, serving as an elected member for two years.
 She co-convened the NUS Anti-Racism/Anti-Fascism Campaign.

 In April 2005, Berger resigned from the committee along with two other committee members, saying "While I accuse no one of antisemitism, this year NUS has been a bystander to Jew-hatred".
 A later independent inquiry later cleared the NUS of failing to tackle antisemitism, but criticised the union for not having rigorous complaints procedures in place, and for "lack of proactive response to allegations of anti-semitism".
 The report recommended that the union apologise.
 The report was also critical of Berger, for—following complaints from Jewish students that the union was tolerating antisemitism—attending a meeting with the head of the School of Oriental and African Studies, inasmuch as the report suggested that given that she was a national executive member Berger should not have attended the meeting (which it said was implicitly critical of the union), and instead should have sought to support the union in addressing the problem first.